 Step 3 – Summary

-The summary screen will show the configuration options selected in the Custom Policy wizard.
+The summary screen will show the configuration options selected in the G Suite Security Policy wizard.
 Review the information and, if needed, click the Prev button to change the Scope and Conditions and Actions screens.